kochelmonster/articles/cleancode/article.md

 These values were measured on a AMD Ryzen 7 8745H with GCC 13.3.0 and all optimizations enabled.

-### Conclusion: Clean Code Can Be Fast
+## Conclusion: Transcending False Dichotomies

-The dichotomy between clean code and performance is a false one, as demonstrated by our optimized clean code implementation that achieves 70x better performance while maintaining good software engineering principles.
-By separating concerns and applying targeted optimizations where they matter most, developers can create systems that are both clean and fast without sacrificing maintainability or extensibility.
+The supposed trade-off between clean code and performance represents a false choice.
+Our optimized implementation delivers 70x performance improvement while preserving sound software engineering principles.
+The key insight: strategic separation of concerns allows targeted optimization where it matters most, creating systems that are simultaneously clean and fast without sacrificing maintainability or extensibility.

-## Epilogue

-Another striking claim of Casey Muratori is:
+**The path forward combines:**
+- **Clean interfaces** that preserve domain clarity and enable extension
+- **Strategic optimization** applied only where performance demands it
+- **Architectural separation** between business logic and computational efficiency
+- **Modern tooling** (SIMD, advanced compilers) used judiciously rather than universally

+This approach delivers genuine value: software that performs exceptionally while remaining adaptable to changing requirements and maintainable across its entire lifecycle.

+---

+## Epilogue: Lessons from the Benchmarking Journey

+Writing this response uncovered surprising insights that extend beyond the main argument.
+One particular claim from Muratori sparked additional investigation:

-> *Personally, I wouldn’t say that a switch statement is inherently less polymorphic than a vtable.
+> *Personally, I wouldn't say that a switch statement is inherently less polymorphic than a vtable.
 They are just two different implementations of the same thing.
-But, the “clean” code rules say to prefer polymorphism to switch statements, so I’m using their terminology here, where clearly they don’t think a switch statement is polymorphic.*
+But, the "clean" code rules say to prefer polymorphism to switch statements, so I'm using their terminology here, where clearly they don't think a switch statement is polymorphic.*

-While the discussion about maintainability and extensibility in part 3 shows that there is indeed a major difference between switch statements and virtual methods, I was puzzled by the speed of switch statements.

-In the old days we tried to avoid big switch case statements also because of their speed penalty: "While a virtual method just has two jumps the switch has a lot of comparisons".
-Even with branch prediction there shall be a cross point, when the number of cases is so high that a vtable gets faster.
-I wrote a small benchmark program to find out where this cross point is.
-I stopped after 1000 case statements and still being significantly faster than a virtual method call.
-Branch prediction seems to be incredibly efficient and raises the question if c++ compilers shall use a switch implementation for virtual methods.
+While Part 3 demonstrates fundamental architectural differences between switch statements and virtual methods, Muratori's performance observations about switches proved intriguingly counterintuitive.

+### The Branch Prediction Revelation

+Traditional wisdom suggested avoiding large switch statements due to performance penalties—multiple comparisons versus virtual methods' simple double indirection.
+Even accounting for branch prediction, there should theoretically be a crossover point where virtual tables become faster than switches.

+Determined to find this crossover, I wrote benchmark programs scaling from small switch statements up to 1000 cases.
+The results were startling: **switches remained significantly faster even at 1000 cases**.
+Modern branch prediction has become remarkably sophisticated, challenging decades-old performance assumptions and raising intriguing questions about optimal compiler implementation strategies for virtual method dispatch.

+This discovery reinforces the importance of empirical measurement over inherited assumptions—the performance landscape continues evolving with hardware advances.

 [^1]: All benchmark code, implementations, and build instructions are available at: https://github.com/kochelmonster/articles/tree/master/cleancode